-Call center monitoring helps detect pain points and improve the service you deliver.
-Also, it is a deciding factor of positive customer experience (CX) and your customers’ attitude customers toward your brand.
+Call center quality monitoring involves evaluating how your agents handle calls to detect pain points and improve the service you provide.
+It is also a deciding factor in positive customer experience (CX) and shaping your customers’ perceptions of your brand.

 What Is Call Center Quality?

-Although each call center has slightly different customer satisfaction standards, some elements of quality calls are mutual for all of them:
+While each call center may have slightly different customer satisfaction standards, some elements of quality calls are common to all of them:

-• The respectful and pleasant tone of voice.
+- A respectful and pleasant tone of voice

-After the call, customers should feel satisfied.
-Customer service representatives should solve their product-related problems and answer all the questions to avoid future similar issues.
+Research pointed out that 80% of surveyed customers have switched to a different business due to poor customer experience.
+That is why, after the call, customers should feel satisfied.
+Customer service representatives should solve their product-related problems and answer all the questions to avoid similar issues in the future.

 What Is Call Quality Monitoring?

-Adequately done, call quality monitoring will provide valuable insights into the agents’ performance and the chance to improve all gaps that may occur while providing customer support.
+Adequately done, quality monitoring in a call center will provide valuable insights into the agents’ performance and the chance to improve all gaps in customer support.

 Why Is Call Center Quality Monitoring Important?